MrSiz/ClearSoftware/README.md

 # ClearSoftware
-a software developed by MFC
+a software developed with MFC

 ##Description
 This project is developed with VS2010.
 There are somefunctions of this software.
 Firstly, it can search the files in your computer.
 What's